marcomag89/Graphene/README.md

 ```
 for more details visit [settings.json reference](https://github.com/marcomag89/Graphene/wiki/settings.json)

+##Action approach##
+Any http request to Graphene matches an "action".
+In graphene action mapping is quick and smart, ball actions are collected in separate modules.

+###Defining module###

 ##Wiki##
 we are very excited that you want to use Graphene therefore we are working so that you can use it to its full potential by writing up to date wiki.
 [Go to Graphene wiki](https://github.com/marcomag89/Graphene/wiki)